Calendis/Magician/README.md

 ## Usage/Examples
 Currently, Magician has basic functionality, but is not ready for general use.
 It is best used by writing code in spell/Spell.cs.
 It consists of the Preloop, which runs once and the Loop, which runs every frame.
 The following examples are written in the Preloop.
+#### These examples reflect usage as of Magician Alpha 0.0, and may break at any time

 ```c#
 // Create an equilateral triangle with radius 60 in the upper-right quadrant